Fabulang/stories/en/b2-gods-gladiators.md

 "What is this?" he asked.

-"Stewed apricots, freshly-baked bread, stuffed olives---"
+"Stewed apricots, freshly-baked bread, stuffed olives ---"

 The master slapped her.
 "I'm not blind.
 What is this knife for?
 I'm an important man now.
 Do you expect me to slice the bread myself?"